jadamsowers/trailhead/backend/docs/MIGRATIONS.md

 # Database Migrations Guide

-This guide explains how to manage database schema changes using Alembic for the Scouting Outing Manager application.
+This guide explains how to manage database schema changes using Alembic for the Trailhead application.

 ## Overview